German-Cobian/Enumerable-Methods/README.md

       rspec-mocks 3.10.2
       rspec-support 3.10.2
 - The rspec gem comes packed with all we need to get started including the 5 gems listed above.
-- Navigagte into the AdvancedBuildingBlocks-Enumerables folder cd AdvancedBuildingBlocks-Enumerables
+- Navigate into the AdvancedBuildingBlocks-Enumerables folder cd AdvancedBuildingBlocks-Enumerables
 - Run the following command to initialize Rspec rspec --init